skit-ai/tech/_pages/demos/voice-cloning.md

 ---

 Presenting some results of the Beta Feature of Voice Cloning that we currently support in our TTS.
 We trained our model on 30 mins of recordings from a new speaker.
-Some examples of both the original and generated audio are added below.
+Some examples of both the target and generated audio are added below.

 <br>